-There are different taxes involved for running a limited company to being self employed.
-If you are planning a small business with little profit, then it may be cheaper to register as self employed.
+There are different taxes involved in running a limited company to being self-employed.
+If you are planning a small business with little profit, then it may be cheaper to register as self-employed.
 If you are planning a large company, then it may be cheaper to be a limited company.
 You will have to review all the tax implications to confirm the best choice for your business.

 If you are planning to expand the business and then sell it, it may be easier to do this as a limited company.
 The company owns all the business assets, employees and products.
 It is far easier to see what the business owns.

 Deciding which identity your business will take can be one of the most difficult decisions if you are not sure it may be worth starting as self-employed.
 If the company is a success you can then form a limited company.

 Further information on why form a limited company is available on the Bytestart website.

 Return from why form a limited company to accounting questions page.